RichWhitehead/Richard-Whitehead/README.md

-## My Cool Learning Journal
+# My Cool Learning Journal
-I learned about growth mindset today!
-It was cool!
+Today I learned about growth mindset in a nutshell, growth mindset is a continual process throughout life.
+In a world where things are always evoling you must continue to seek knowledge.

-### Markdown
+## Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.